Current Ministry Location-

 In the course of the next 13 years, the Sisters worked with families as they set up soup kitchens.
 At one point, 2,000 people were eating one main meal a day in 13 different soup kitchens.
 They also had programs of intensive organic gardening, solar fruit dehydration and a knitting cooperative, and collaborated with other groups in health care and community services, including a day care program for indigent elderly persons.

-In 1996, Sister Mary worked for two years as the assistant director of nursing at the Maryknoll Residential Care Center, primarily serving in assisted living.
+Returning to the Center in 1996, Sister worked for two years as the assistant director of nursing at the Maryknoll Residential Care Center, primarily serving in assisted living

 Back in Chile in 1999, Sister Mary worked in a program offering assistance to the indigent elderly in their homes.
 She also set up a parish group aimed at visiting the sick in their homes.